 You can also offer discounts on your products, setting a specific amount off, or a percentage.

-You can look at reviews customers have left for your products, which is handy, and you can also set up a waiting list – this will automatically add customers to a list once they enter in their email address, and will email them as soon as you have more stock available.
+You can look at any product review that customers have left for your products, which is handy, and you can also set up a waiting list – this will automatically add customers to a list once they enter in their email address, and will email them as soon as you have more stock available.

 Creating an attractive storefront is key to enticing new customers to shop with you.
-3Dcart offers over a hundred themes for your store website, with a mixture of free and premium themes.
+3Dcart offers over a hundred themes for your eCommerce site, with a mixture of free and premium themes.

 Once you’ve chosen a theme, the page builder is pretty easy to navigate and feels intuitive.
 You can change the content and play around with the theme itself (for example, changing the color scheme).